Apex Trader Funding 50% Consistency Rule Calculator

 Consistency Rule Strategy

-Strategies to stay within the 30% rule
+Strategies to stay within the 50% rule

-Trailing Drawdown Explained
+EOD vs Trailing Drawdown

-How the trailing drawdown and MAE work
+How EOD and trailing drawdown work